cryptobern/cryptobern.github.io/_posts/2020-08-20-beyondthreshold.md

 In [our paper](https://arxiv.org/abs/2006.04616), which appears at [SRDS 2020](//srds-conference.org/) in September, we address these challenges and demonstrate that BFT consensus can run fast under generalized trust assumptions.
 We adapted the [HotStuff Byzantine consensus algorithm](//doi.org/10.1145/3293611.3331591) to support generalized trust assumptions and evaluated its performance by means of benchmarks run over a datacenter network.

-In one of our experiments, we compare these two encodings for two possible trust structures, namely the threshold BQS with the 2L1C BQS described earlier for 16 ..
+In one of our experiments, we compare these two encodings for two possible trust structures, namely the threshold BQS and the 2L1C BQS described earlier for 16 ..
 40 members.
-The graph below shows the measured throughput in number of transactions (without batching, and where _MSP-Replicas_ stands for one of several implementations of _MSP-HotStuff_):
+The graph below shows the measured throughput in number of transactions (where _MSP-Replicas_ stands for one of several implementations of MSP-based HotStuff):

 ![Throughput](/images/beyondthreshold-throughput.png){: width="75%" .center-image}